microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 **Alternative**: Use better abstraction: Group arguments into meaningful objects and pass the objects (by value or by reference).

 **Alternative**: Use default arguments or overloads to allow the most common forms of calls to be done with fewer arguments.

+##### Office.All adendum to alternative above:

+See F.51 for note on Office.All not allowing 'default args'

 ##### Enforcement